 We receive commissions from health insurance carriers for health insurance plans sold through us.
 When one of these plans is canceled, or if we otherwise do not remain the agent on the plan, we no longer receive the related commission payment.
 Our members may choose to discontinue their health insurance plans for a variety of reasons.
 Consumers may also purchase individual and family and Medicare-related health insurance plans directly from other sources, such as government-run health insurance exchanges, and we would not remain the agent on the policy and receive the related commission.
 Medicare Advantage plan enrollees may enroll in another Medicare Advantage plan or disenroll from their Medicare Advantage plan and return to original Medicare during the Medicare Advantage open enrollment period that is scheduled to occur between January 1st and March 31st of each year.
-If the new members that we enroll during this Medicare Advantage open enrollment period do not offset any loss of existing Medicare Advantage members or if investments we make during this new Medicare Advantage open enrollment period do not result in a significant number of approved and paying Medicare Advantage members, our business, operating results and financial condition would be harmed.
-In addition, the open enrollment period has caused us to experience an increased Medicare Advantage plan termination rate during each of the first quarter of 2020 and 2019.
-We believe this increase reflects a new seasonal pattern of consumer behavior and that seniors who optimize their plans during the first quarter are less likely to change plans again later in the year.
-If Medicare Advantage plan termination rate does not decline in subsequent quarters as we predict, our business, operating results and financial condition would be harmed.
+In addition, certain individuals are permitted to enroll, disenroll or change their Medicare Advantage or Medicare Part D prescription drug plans during a COVID-related special enrollment period that began and ended in the second quarter of 2020.
+We observed an increase in Medicare Advantage plan and Medicare Part D prescription drug plan termination rates during the first half of 2020 compared to our historical observations due in part to the Medicare Advantage open enrollment period.
+If our Medicare Advantage and other health insurance plan termination rates do not decline in subsequent quarters, our business, operating results and financial condition would be harmed.

 Health insurance carriers have in the past and may in the future terminate health insurance plans purchased and held by our members.
 Any decrease in the amount of time we retain our members on the health insurance plans that they purchased through us could adversely impact the estimated constrained LTV we use for purposes of recognizing revenue, which could harm our business, operating results and financial condition.
-Moreover, if we are not able to successfully retain existing members and limit health insurance plan termination, our business, operating results and financial condition would be harmed.
-In addition, the Medicare-related commission rates that we receive may be higher in the first calendar year of a plan if the plan is the first Medicare-related plan issued to the member.
-The individual and family commission rates that we receive are typically higher in the first twelve months of a policy.
-After the first twelve months, they generally decline significantly.
+For example, our Medicare Advantage plan and Medicare Part D prescription drug plan LTVs have been negatively impacted by increased plan termination rates.
+While we plan to place a stronger operational focus on member retention, there are no assurances that investments we make to pursue retention initiatives will result in a decline in health insurance plan termination rate and/or improvement in our constrained LTVs in the future.
+If we are not able to successfully retain our existing members and limit health insurance plan termination, our business, operating results and financial condition would be harmed.
+In addition, the growth of our membership is highly dependent upon our success in attracting new members.
+The Medicare-related commission rates that we receive may be higher in the first calendar year of a plan if the plan is the first Medicare-related plan issued to the member.
+Similarly, the individual and family commission rates that we receive are typically higher in the first twelve months of a policy.
+After the first twelve months, the commission rates generally decline significantly.
 As a result, if we do not add a sufficient number of members to new plans, our business, operating results and financial condition would be harmed.
-If we experience higher health insurance plan termination rate than we estimated when we recognized commission revenue, we may not collect all of the related commissions receivable, which could result in a write-off of contract assets - commissions receivable, which would harm our business, operating results and financial condition.
+If we experience higher health insurance plan termination rates than we estimated when we recognized commission revenue, we may not collect all of the related commissions receivable, which could result in a write-off of contract assets - commissions receivable, which would harm our business, operating results and financial condition.